The page has been translated by Gen AI.

 You can change the public endpoint access control settings of the cluster.

-3. Click the resource (cluster) to modify public endpoint access control on the Cluster List page.
-You will be taken to the Cluster Details page.
+3. Cluster List page, click the resource (cluster) you want to modify public endpoint access control.
+Navigate to the Cluster Details page.

 4. Click the Edit icon of Public Endpoint Access/Access Control on the Cluster Details page.
-It moves to the Public Endpoint Access/Access Control Edit popup.
+The Public Endpoint Access/Access Control Edit popup opens.

-5. Public Endpoint Access/Access Control Modification In the popup window, check the Public Endpoint Access Control Use status and add the allowed IP range, then click the Confirm button.
+5. Public endpoint access/access control modification In the popup, set the use of Public endpoint access control, add the allowed IP range, and then click the Confirm button.

 Modify control area log collection settings